 Appearing before the zoning board, new counsel for Gospel Fellowship Church, Elliot Urdang, said that after reviewing all the relevant materials pertaining to the hearing before the planning board, he has determined that the planning board lacked jurisdiction to hear the Church's site plan application.

-The church, currently located in Bergenfield, wants to move into the Riverview Racquetball Club facility on Henley Ave., but was denied by the Planning Board in December.
-The board cited increased flooding, traffic and the number of congregants as reasons for denial.
+The church, currently located in Bergenfield, wants to move into the Riverview Racquetball Club facility on Henley Ave., but was in December.
+The board cited increased flooding, and the number of congregants as reasons for denial.

 Urdang had represented Riverview Racquetball Club when they went before the Planning Board with their site plan application in 2007.